andersrex/restaurang/README.md

   });
 });

-// Fetch a comment without first fetching the posts Restaurang.one("posts", "1").one("comments", "1").get(); // GET /api/v1/posts/1/comments/1
+// Fetch a comment without first fetching the post Restaurang.one("posts", "1").one("comments", "1").get(); // GET /api/v1/posts/1/comments/1

-// Create a new article
+// Create a new post
 Restaurang.all("posts").post({ // POST /api/v1/posts
   name: "Foo",
   body: "Bar"